-Although you will not be able to complete the Georgetown Institutional Aid Application (the Yellow Form) until you are admitted, please be sure to complete the FAFSA and, if applying for grant aid, the CSS PROFILE (Profile Code 7306) by the priority deadline of March 15.
+Although you will not be able to complete our institutional application until you are admitted, please be sure to complete the FAFSA and, if applying for grant aid, the CSS PROFILE by the priority deadline of March 15.
 This ensures that your application for financial aid will be considered as soon as possible after you are admitted.

 Why do I have to submit a copy of my W-2 form(s) in addition to my federal tax return?

 We need a copy of your W-2 form(s) because of the particular information regarding income earned from work and pre-tax withholdings.

 Should I report the total amounts accumulated in IRA and Keogh plans on the FAFSA?

 No. You do not have to include retirement plan accumulations when totaling the value of assets.
 However, any annual contribution must be reported since they are considered discretionary payments and are usually untaxed income.